patchamama/Bookstore-loans/README.md

 <details>
 <summary><strong>Home page</strong></summary>

-The navigation bar is maintained on all pages, creating a unity.
-The book covers and title are shown with a link to directly access the book details and additional relevant information such as the number of books available for loan and number of comments is displayed.
+The navigation bar is maintained on all pages, creating unity.
+The book covers and title are shown with a link to directly access the book details and additional relevant information such as the number of books available for loan and the number of comments displayed.
 The pagination of the home page is 4 columns repeating in 3 rows allowing a maximum of 12 books to be displayed.

 ![home](docs/images/home-screenshots.png)